Assistens Cemetery (Copenhagen): Background

-In medieval times intramural interment was the rule although outdoor graveyards gradually became more common.
-In 1666 the Naval Holmen Cemetery was moved from its original location at Holmen Church to a site outside the Eastern City Gate as the first burial facility to be located outside the city.
+In the Middle Ages, entombment within buildings was the general rule in Denmark, although outdoor graveyards gradually became more common.
+In 1666, the Royal Danish Navy's Holmen Cemetery was moved from its original location at Holmen Church to a site outside the Eastern City Gate, becoming the first burial ground to be located outside the city walls.

-An outbreak of plague in 1711 which killed an estimated 23,000 citizens put the existing burial sites under so much pressure that up to five coffins were sometimes buried on top of each other.
-This led to the establishment of five new cemeteries on the periphery of the city, but just inside the city walls, while the military Garrison Cemetery was relocated to a site next to that of Holmen Cemetery.
+An outbreak of plague in 1711 killed an estimated 23,000 inhabitants and put the existing burial grounds under so much pressure that up to five coffins were sometimes buried on top of each other.
+This led to the establishment of five new cemeteries on the periphery of the city, but still just inside the city walls, while the military Garrison Cemetery was relocated to land next to that of the Holmen Cemetery.